telerik/ajax-docs/controls/togglebutton/functionality/single-click.md

 # Single Click

 The single click button (**Figure 1**) is used to avoid multiple postbacks to the server.
-This feature is useful in database and/or e-mail send scenarios when the developer should prevent submitting of identical content multiple times to the server.
+This feature is useful in database and/or e-mail send scenarios when the developer wants to prevent the users from submitting identical content multiple times to the server.

 >caption Figure 1: RadToggleButton with SingeClick functionality before and after click.